 Lessons learned from pilot projects

 Finally, governance and regulation varied across the nine pilots.
-In certain regions, national or local climate policies, such as bans on natural gas, helped advance aquathermal energy projects.
+In certain regions, national or local climate policies, such as bans on natural gas, help advance aquathermal energy projects.
 However, many regulatory hurdles remain, including issues with permitting systems, and must be resolved.

 Digging into the data